 Another angel came out of the temple which is in heaven.
 He also had a sharp sickle.
 Yet another angel who had authority over fire came out from the altar.
 He cried with a loud voice to him who had the sharp sickle, saying, “Thrust in your sharp sickle and gather the clusters of the vine of the earth, for her grapes are fully ripe.”
 The angel thrust his sickle into the earth and gathered the vintage of the earth, and threw it into the great winepress of the wrath of God.
 The winepress was trampled outside the city, and blood came out of the winepress, up to the horses’ bridles, for one hundred and eighty-six miles.

 All the nations will be brought to battle Jerusalem.
 God will gather them just as a vintner gathers grapes.

 I under that that is graphic language.
 This event is not going to be very enjoyable.
 The earth is being harvested for judgment.
 This is the gathering of the nations in the final battle at what is known as Armageddon.
 (More on that in a later post.)

 There is a modern fascination with mastering the heavens.
 We fly planes and have sent rockets zooming through space.
 There has been a push to militarize the heavens.
 The US even has established a Space Force branch of the military.

 Weaponizing the air began soon after the Wright brothers invented flight.
 Hubs were affixed to plains.

-That progressed to delivering bombs with with rockets.
+That progressed to delivering bombs with rockets.
 Wernher von Braun mastered rocketry during WWII.
-He was swiftly brought to the US and his revolutionized the air and beyond.
+He was swiftly brought to the US and he revolutionized the air and beyond.